fragilefamilieschallenge/metadata_app/README.md

     Search for variables where "name" starts with "f1" {"name":"name","op":"like","val":"f1%"}

-    Search for variables where "qText" has the word "financial" somewhere in it {"name":"qText","op":"like","val":"%financial%"}
+    Search for variables where "qtext" has the word "financial" somewhere in it {"name":"qtext","op":"like","val":"%financial%"}

 **lt**: less-than, **le**: less-than-or-equal-to, **gt**: greater-than, **gte**: greater-than-or-equal-to